-Windows 10 / 8 / 7 have a powerful Search feature that allows you to quickly search for files on your computer.
+Windows 10/8/7 has a powerful Search feature that allows you to quickly search for files on your computer.
 Windows Search creates and then uses what is called as the Index to perform very fast searches on your computer.
 This article will tell you how to configure Windows Search and its indexing options, so that you get the best out of it.

 Configure Windows Search Indexing